Questions? Call or text anytime πŸ“ž 818-446-9627

 You are not to blame.

-Postpartum OCD involves intrusive, unwanted, and often terrifying thoughts or images, frequently about the baby being harmed.
-These thoughts are symptoms of an anxiety disorder β€” not fantasies or desires β€” and mothers with postpartum OCD are extremely unlikely to act on them.
+Intrusive thoughts are unwanted, often terrifying thoughts or images, frequently about the baby being harmed.
+These thoughts are symptoms of an anxiety disorder.

-When the person you love dismisses these debilitating symptoms as you just "being emotional" or tells you to "get over it," it does more than hurt.
+When the person you love dismisses these symptoms as you just "being emotional" or tells you to "get over it," it does more than hurt.
 It actively harms.
 His dismissal can amplify your own internal shame, making you doubt your reality and preventing you from recognizing that you have a treatable illness.

 Why He Might Not "Get It"

-Trying to understand his perspective isn't about excusing his lack of support or making you the one responsible for fixing things.
-It's about gathering the information you need to build a bridge back to each other β€” if that's what you want to do.
+Trying to understand his perspective isn't about excusing his behavior or making you the one responsible for fixing things.
+It's about gathering the information you need to build a bridge.

 He Doesn't Understand What's Happening

 Most people receive zero education on Perinatal Mood and Anxiety Disorders.
 His entire understanding of this period may be shaped by societal expectations of blissful motherhood.
-When reality doesn't meet that expectation β€” when you are crying, anxious, or distant β€” he may react with confusion, frustration, or withdrawal because he simply doesn't have a framework for what's happening.
+When reality doesn't meet that expectation, when you are crying, anxious, distant, he may react with confusion, frustration, or withdrawal because he simply doesn't have a framework for what is happening.

 To an untrained eye, many PMAD symptoms can look like the "normal" stress of new parenthood.
 Fatigue?
 Of course, you have a newborn.
 Irritability?
 You're both sleep-deprived.
 Loss of appetite?
 You're too busy to eat.